MEDDAC Bavaria's Best Medic Competition 2021

-U.S. Soldiers assigned to MEDDAC Bavaria participate in the land navigation portion of Medical Department Activity (MEDDAC) Bavaria’s Best Medic Competition, while Soldiers from 7th Army Training Command document the event in Grafenwoehr Training Area, Germany, July 16, 2021.
+German soldiers discuss which route to take while using a skid to transport a simulated casualty during Medical Department Activity (MEDDAC) Bavaria’s Best Medic Competition in Grafenwoehr Training Area, Germany, July 16, 2021.
 U.S, German, and Polish troops put their soldiering and lifesaving skills to the test in multiple medical based scenarios throughout the competition.
 (U.S. Army photo by Kevin Sterling Payne)

 |Date Taken: